fangfufu/httpdirfs/README.md

 Please note if you install HTTDirFS from a repository, it can be outdated.

-### Debian 12 "Bookworm"
+### Debian 13 "Trixie"

-HTTPDirFS is available as a package in Debian 12 "Bookworm", If you are on Debian Bookworm, you can simply run the following command as ``root``:
+HTTPDirFS is available as a package in Debian 13 "Trixie", If you are on Debian Trixie, you can simply run the following command as ``root``:

  apt install httpdirfs